ogdenpm/intel80tools/src/makefile.md

                  Alternatively the variable can be set to the list of files to skip verification.
 In this later case the variable can be defined after the include of isis.mk
-* **CLEAN** - if set this provides a new name for the **clean** target.
-Useful if you need to build a real target called clean.
-Usually this will not be set

   If required the following should preferably be defined before isis.mk.

         Definitions after isis.mk must ensure path names are in unix format and